Search

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 I may also earn commissions through other affiliate links in this post.

-This Creamy Avocado Dressing is zesty, tangy, and absolutely delicious!
-Made with avocado, fresh herbs, garlic, and lemon juice, it’s dairy-free and perfect for salads, grain bowls, or as a sandwich spread.
+This Creamy Avocado Dressing is zesty, tangy, gluten free, and absolutely delicious!
+Made with avocado, fresh herbs, garlic, and lemon juice, it’s dairy-free and perfect for salads, grain bowls, proteins, over tacos or taco salad, or as a sandwich spread.

 Finished avocado dressing in a jar with a gold spoon and a smaller jar of spicy avocado dressing with a gold spoon next to it, styled with a salad, pepper grinder, plates, blue linen, tomatoes, cilantro, and radicchio.

 This Creamy Avocado Dressing is healthy and dairy-free.
-It’s fantastic on any salad, but it can also be used as a spread on sandwiches, as a sauce for protein, or as an accompaniment to any grain or rice dish.
+It’s fantastic on any salad, but it can also be used as a spread on sandwiches, as a sauce for protein, or as an accompaniment to any grain or rice dish and is healthier than your typical all purpose ranch dressing.
+I like to think of it more as a creamy guacamole dressing that tastes sensational on everything.

 Ingredients for avocado dressing, including avocados, garlic, olive oil, lemon, cilantro, salt, and pepper.